Sella Sharlin

-Sella Sharlin (סלע שרלין; born August 20, 1996) is an American-born Israeli beauty pageant titleholder who was crowned Miss Israel 2019.
-As Miss Israel, Sharlin represented Israel at the Miss Universe 2019 pageant.
+Sella Sharlin (סלע שרלין; born August 20, 1996) is an American-Israeli model and beauty pageant titleholder who was crowned Miss Israel 2019 and represented Israel at the Miss Universe 2019 pageant.

 Early life

-Sharlin was born in the Boston, U.S., to her parents during their dentistry studies.
+Sharlin was born in Boston to her parents during their dentistry studies.
 She was a runner-up at the horseback riding national championship of Israel, for the 10–12 age groups.

 Her first name in Hebrew means "rock".
 After graduating high school, Sella served as a soldier in the Israel Defense Forces for 3 years.
 She started in a combat pilot course and then transferred to an intelligence unit.

 Sella Sharlin is passionate about sports.
 She trained as a professional triathlete for seven years and won first place in the European Triathlon Championship age group category.
 She volunteered in "Olimpizem" program by the Olympic Committee.
 In her free time, Sharlin gave lectures to youth about motivation to dare and tools for success.
 Sharlin works as a system operator in a high tech company.
 In 2020, she began her undergraduate studies at the IDC Herzliya college in Herzliya, Israel.